 AOS wastewater treatment solutions include the following:

-There are four means by which AOS Wastewater Treatment Solutions can engineer an industrial or municipal wastewater treatment system for you:
+There are four means by which AOS Wastewater Treatment Solutions can engineer an industrial or municipal wastewater treatment system for you or your Houston MUD District:

 Organic/Inorganic Polymers in Your Wastewater Treatment